What to Do When Someone Dies at Home

 Once everything has settled down, take the time to start figuring out funeral plans, if they haven’t already been clearly laid out.
 You’ll need to choose a funeral home or cremation company within a few days, so that someone can pick up the body.
 If you don’t have a funeral home or crematorium selected at the time of death or when the body is released, the body will be taken to the morgue and can later be picked up by the funeral home.
 You’ll also want to get in touch with other family members and those close to the family to let them know what happened.

 You’ll want to notify the rest of your family and friends at this point and let them know what happened.
+It's also a great idea to notify employers, coworkers, club members or any other organizations your loved one was a part of.
 A quick way to do this is to quickly set up an online memorial website so that you can include all of the relevant information that goes along with someone passing away.
+They're able to share condolences, interact with others in your loved one's community and connect with each other.

 For a more comprehensive overview of what to do when someone dies, check out our checklist for What to Do When Someone Dies.